 - 2 tablespoons olive oil (or butter)

-- 2 cups Arborio rice (or sushi rice- short grain white rice, like Calrose rice)
+- 2 cups Arborio rice or short grain Spanish rice (Bomba)

-- 4 cups veggie or chicken stock or broth
+- 4 cups veggie stock or chicken stock or broth

 - 1 teaspoon salt